Context of the project

 [This is a working definition derived out of an extensive survey of diverse definitions available in different fields of science.
 The definitions we relied on are detailed in our open lab-note.
-Among other things, the project aims at constructing a more comprehensive definition with due regard to the changing innovation scenario.
+Among other things, we aim at constructing a more comprehensive definition with due regard to the changing scenarios.
 As an experimental endeavour in the practice of open science, you are invited to contribute to this process by sharing your ideas/ suggestions/ comments.]

 The term ‘open science’ is inclusive, encompassing all the ‘open’ movements like open source software, open access, open data, and open lab notes.
 ‘Transparency’ as a necessary value of open science includes transparency in methodology, research tools, research data and generation/ communication/ presentation of results.
 The term ‘accessibility’ stands for availability in online/digital formats at marginal costs and disabled-friendly scientific inquiry.
 The idea of ‘open data’ implies availability of data for reuse and redistribution, through connecting and integrating data, as well as providing proper metadata.
 Such an endeavour should also ensure that the data from the research is published immediately on generation of data, or as early as practical.
 Open science also gives high priority to open problems and citizen science.

-Open science can play an important role in boosting innovation in any country/ discipline/ technological sector.
+Open science can play an important role in boosting science and innovation in any country/ discipline/ technological sector.
 It enables the optimal use of scarce resources by enhancing collaboration and transparency, alongside bolstering the reliability and replicability of scientific inquiries.
 Open, vibrant and transparent practice of knowledge production would also promote rapid diffusion of knowledge and citizen science.

 Unfortunately, India’s record in the arena of open science remains poor in spite of its undeniable benefits.
-Though it is increasingly becoming a global practice in the sphere of innovation, due recognition elided in India.
-In such a compelling context, this CIIPC project sets the following as its two major objectives:
+Though it is increasingly becoming a global practice in the sphere of science and innovation, due recognition elided in India.
+In such a compelling context, this project was initiated with the following major objectives:

-- Strengthen the innovation ecosystem in India by facilitating an open science movement
+- Strengthen the science and innovation ecosystem in India by facilitating an open science movement

 - Identify the optimal legal infrastructures and policy interventions required for a sustainable open science movement in India